Mamasodikov/audiobooks/README.md

 Welcome to **UIC AudioBooks**—a Flutter project developed for testing task of UIC Group.
 This app offers a seamless experience for browsing, downloading, and listening to audiobooks, designed with user-friendly interfaces and robust performance.

+(Books are not actual books, presented only random sample audios due copyright, so don't judge it :)

 ## Developer

 **Muhammad Aziz Mamasodikov**